Monday, April 28, 2014

 A Therapist and an Engineer take on Marriage, Home Ownership, and Parenthood.
 One project at a time.

-30 before 30 30 day photography challenge accessories announcement art babies baby baby 2 baby names baby products baby registry baby shower backsplash bathroom beauty before and after birth birth story birthday blog sale breastfeeding career carerra marble tile childhood memory christmas closet cloth diapers clothes coffee cooking currently loving decor dining room diy doorknobs energy entryway equality family fashion fertility five on a friday fix its rewind food football gallery wall gender reveal gifts giveaway greece guest post happenings via iphone pics healing health holiday Home Home Ownership homeownership honeymoon hospital bag infertility inspiration invitations IVF journey to baby 2 kitchen life living room loss love marriage mental health miscarriage miscellaneous monday miscellany mom stuff monkey party moving Napa northwestern not finding out nursery nursery inspiration one year old party paint party photography pinterest post partum anxiety pregnancy pregnancy week by week products psychology quick fix random recap recovery renovation reverb10 San Francisco sewing shoes team green technology thanksgiving therapy toys travel twin boys twins vacation wedding weddingbee post weekend-killer weightloss wishlist year in photos yoga
+30 before 30 30 day photography challenge accessories announcement art babies baby baby 2 baby names baby products baby registry baby shower backsplash bathroom beauty before and after birth birth story birthday blog sale breastfeeding career carerra marble tile childhood memory christmas closet cloth diapers clothes coffee cooking crib currently loving decor dining room diy doorknobs energy entryway equality family fashion fertility five on a friday fix its rewind food football gallery wall gender reveal gifts giveaway greece guest post happenings via iphone pics healing health holiday Home Home Ownership homeownership honeymoon hospital bag infertility inspiration invitations IVF journey to baby 2 kitchen life living room loss love marriage mattress mental health miscarriage miscellaneous monday miscellany mom stuff monkey party moving Napa newborns northwestern not finding out nursery nursery inspiration one year old party paint party photography pinterest post partum anxiety pregnancy pregnancy week by week product review products psychology quick fix random recap recovery renovation reverb10 San Francisco savvy sassy moms sewing shoes sleep team green technology thanksgiving therapy toys travel twin boys twins vacation wedding weddingbee post weekend-killer weightloss wishlist year in photos yoga

 - ▼ 2014 (31)